 You can find information to help you understand the Department of Transportation’s Privacy Program here.

 At the Department of Transportation, we have a long-standing commitment to using plain language, and we see plain writing as an integral part of achieving the goals of our Open Government Plan.
-You can review our Plain Language Plan and other information here.
+We work to meet the best practices of the General Services Administration Digital.gov for our website along with these resources from the federal government:

 An orphan page is a page of a website which does not point to any link from another site.
 The only way to access an orphan web page is to know its address (URL) as it is generally not indexed in search engines.
 The Department of Transportation (DOT) conducts periodic content reviews of DOT and Operating Administration (OA) websites to ensure orphan pages are eliminated.